 This career was considered very important, not so long ago.
 A switchboard operator’s job is to connect every phone call by manually connecting wires.
 This profession was dominated by women.

-This endeavor would have been easier.
+This endeavor would have been easier, even if you’re an ex-felon, perhaps?

 In many cultures, especially in the European Middle Ages, food was left on a corpse to “absorb” its sins.
 A sin-eater’s job is to eat the food retrieved, resulting in him/her absorbing the deceased’s sins.